E-Statistics, Group Invariance and Anytime Valid Testing: Preparation for the Main Results

-We now define $\E$-statistics, our measure of evidence for the alternative over the null hypothesis.
-Given two subsets $\Theta_0,\Theta_1$ of the parameter space $\Theta$, interpreted as the null and an alternative hypothesis, the family of $\E$-statistics comprises all nonnegative functions of the data $X^n\in {\cal X}^n$ whose expected value is bounded by one under all elements of the null \citep{grunwald_safe_2020}, that is, all statistics $T_n(X^n)\geq 0$ such that
+We now define $\E$-statistics, our measure of evidence against the null hypothesis.
+The family of $\E$-statistics comprises all nonnegative real statistics whose expected value is bounded by one under all elements of the null, that is, all statistics $T_n=t_n(X^n)$ such that $T_n \geq 0$ and

-The main implication of this definition is that the test $\indicator{T_n(X^n)\geq 1 / \alpha}$ has type-I error smaller than $\alpha$ and that the evidence, measured with $\E$-statistics from multiple experiments, can be easily aggregated (see Section~\ref{sec:motivation}).
-When the null is simple ($\Theta_0$ is a singleton), $\E$-statistics coincide with likelihood ratios and Bayes factors; when the null is composite, some Bayes factors are still $\E$-statistics but usually they are not \citep{grunwald_safe_2020}. \citet{shafer_language_2019} explains and emphasizes their transparent betting interpretation, and simply calls them {\em bets}.